John Ridge: Political life

 As clerk of the Cherokee National Council, Ridge participated in tribal delegations to Washington, DC to consult with United States officials.
 In 1831 they protested Georgia's illegal annexation of that part of the Nation which lay within its territory.
 (Congress had passed the Indian Removal Act in 1830, but Georgia did not wait.)
 In 1832, the U.S. Supreme Court ruled in Worcester v.
 Georgia, that Georgia's unilateral extension of its laws over Cherokee territory was illegal and unconstitutional.
 It ruled that the Cherokee Nation had sovereign status and appropriately would deal only with the US government.
 The delegation was dismayed to learn that President Andrew Jackson continued to support the removal of all the Southeast tribes to lands west of the Mississippi River.
 Ridge reluctantly began to think that removal, which he had previously opposed, was inevitable.

 Ridge and Boudinot both became leaders of the "Treaty Party," a group that advocated negotiation of removal under a treaty to protect Cherokee rights.
 They had begun to believe it was the only way to preserve the Cherokee Nation, as European-American settlers continued to encroach on their lands, leading to armed conflicts.
 They believed they had to give up the Cherokee land illegally annexed by Georgia.
 The majority of the Cherokee, who did not support acculturation, sided with the Principal Chief John Ross in opposing removal.
 Ross hoped to make a settlement with the US allowing the Cherokee to stay in the east.
 Ridge hoped to persuade the Nation of what he saw as the only way out of its dilemma.

 Together with his father and Boudinot, Ridge signed the Treaty of New Echota in 1835 after final negotiations with a delegation in Washington, D.C.
 They were part of the National Council's delegation, headed by Principal Chief John Ross, who still was trying to negotiate staying in the East.
 Since the treaty surrendered all Cherokee land east of the Mississippi River, the opposing Ross faction, known as the National Party, regarded the Treaty Party representatives as traitors.
 Despite the known divisions within the tribe and the lack of signature by Principal Chief Ross, the US Senate ratified the treaty.
 President Jackson used it to justify the forcible Cherokee removal in 1838, in what is now known as the Trail of Tears.

-The treaty provided for Cherokee who wished to remain in the east to do so.
+The Cherokees who wished to remain in the east to do so.
 They would have to give up their Cherokee tribal status and become citizens of the states where they resided (and the United States).
 This provision was widely ignored during removal.
 The US Army rounded up most Cherokee and their slaves from Georgia to take west.
 Among the Five Civilized Tribes, the Cherokee held the most enslaved African Americans.
 There were also some free people of color in the tribe, of mixed Cherokee/African-American descent.
 Prior to removal, Ridge owned twenty-one slaves and had developed a slave plantation at Running Waters, Georgia, near the Oostanaula River.